tejaswini972/MCW-Enterprise-ready-cloud/Hands-on lab/HOL step-by-step - Enterprise-ready cloud.md

 8. Repeat step 7 again this time selecting the **Standard DS1 v2** SKU to change it back to the default.

     > **Note**: This was done to generate activity for the log review later in the exercise.
-Also this is to validate that the machine SKU can be changed without restriction.
+Also, this is to validate that the machine SKU can be changed without restriction.

 9. From the Azure Portal navigate to the **Activity Log** and select the Operation Name **Create or Update Virtual Machine**.